-I also repaired a jewellery laser welding machine by dismantling it, tracing wires and diagnosing the fault on a component level.
+I also repaired a jewelry laser welding machine by dismantling it, tracing wires and diagnosing the fault on a component level.
 I de-soldered the original part and installed the new one, saving the company a repair bill of £1600.
 I have repaired all of the CNC lathes by diagnosing the fault, ordering a new part and fixing the machine, this had become a weekly habit.

 Quite commonly I was asked advice on suitable equipment for the shop floor, I were also required to design parts.
-Recently I designed a cycle testing unit to measure an allowable pressure drop and count how many cycles a seal would last until it failed, it featured an LCD and a programmable user input.
+I designed a cycle testing unit to measure an allowable pressure drop and count how many cycles a seal would last until it failed, it featured an LCD and a programmable user input.

 Interests and Activities: